 It’s hard to say how widely this applies, but Susan Miller thinks Mercury retrograde is a bad time to get elective plastic surgery.

 So what should I do during Mercury retrograde?

 Climb into a hole and stay there.
 Just kidding.
 (Unless …?)

 Mercury retrograde periods last about three weeks (more on when in a moment), so for most people, it’ll be impossible to shut down all forms of communication, transport, and commerce during that time.
 What you can do, though, is exercise extra caution, which is probably a good idea regardless of what the planets are doing.
-Think twice before sending a text (especially if you’ve had a drink or two), and if someone offers you a deal too good to be true, it probably is.
+Think twice before sending a text (especially if you’ve had a drink or two), and double check that you’re sending it to the right person.
+If someone offers you a deal too good to be true, it probably is.
 If there’s an important decision you need to make, give it a bit more time if you can.
 If you can’t put it off, Susan Miller advises you to ask lots of questions before you accept.

 There can be an upside to the retrograde tendency to think back on the past, too: You might reconnect with an old friend, rediscover a lapsed hobby, and more generally evaluate feelings about your relationships, your career, and your goals.

-There will be three periods when Mercury appears to be retrograde in 2020.
+There will be three periods when Mercury is retrograde in 2024, all occurring in fire signs.
 A quick way to check whether it’s happening right now is to visit this site (please ignore that grammatically incorrect “in”).
 But here are the dates to keep in mind: